wp-cli/wp-cli.github.com/_posts/2016-12-28-supporting-the-future-of-wp-cli.md

 To that end there are two big announcements:

-1. The website of wp-cli.org, the code / Github, Twitter, and such are all coming in under the WordPress.org umbrella and there will be a CLI Make site with a P2 and all of the resources that used to be under wp-cli.org.
+1. The website of wp-cli.org, the code / GitHub, Twitter, and such are all coming in under the WordPress.org umbrella and there will be a CLI Make site with a P2 and all of the resources that used to be under wp-cli.org.
 There is already #cli on Slack and that will continue.
 (Will live at [https://make.wordpress.org/cli](https://make.wordpress.org/cli).)

 2. I’m going to be bringing together a number of companies in the WordPress ecosystem to solidify their financial support of runcommand so that Daniel and others can devote more time to making wp-cli better and better through 2017.
 This is a continuation of [the fundraising started a few weeks ago](https://wp-cli.org/blog/the-big-question.html).